daneroo/proxmox/README.md

     - <https://cloudinit.readthedocs.io/en/latest/topics/format.html>
 - Where does Tailscale fit in
   - [Tailscale + k3s](https://blog.dsb.dev/posts/accessing-my-k3s-cluster-from-anywhere-with-tailscale/index.html)
-- Integrate with master infra repo
+- Integrate all infra into monorepo, combining docs and history and qcic

 ## Install and Setup